 For advice on using references in your work, and how to use them to support your arguments, consult the guidance on the Study Advice website or make an appointment with them.

-At the University of Reading, our Institute of Education usually requires references in APA (6th edition) style.
-Consult your course handbook for more information (eg ITT handbook appendix).
+At the University of Reading, our Institute of Education usually requires references in APA 6th edition style.

 Other organisations provide good APA referencing guides: